Genfo is the Amharic name for a thick porridge eaten for breakfast in Ethiopia and Eritrea, where it is known as ga’at.

 - Fourthly, add a little of the remaining boiled water, keep the lid on and cook for about 30 minutes.
 Keep an eye on it and stir often.

-- After that, add bula flour and a little cold water in a small bowl and mix.
+- After that, add bula flour and a little cold water to a small bowl and mix.

 - Then add the bula paste to the pan and mix in, keep turning and cooking for 15 minutes.
 Add salt.

-- Next, add the genfo in a serving bowl and make a well in the center.
+- Next, add the genfo to a serving bowl and make a well in the center.

-- Lastly, melt the butter and pour in the well, then add the berbere together with the butter and mix.
+- Lastly, melt the butter and pour it into the well, then add the berbere together with the butter and mix.